-The income on line Indiana Schedule A, line 21B may include military retirement income and/or survivor's benefits.
+The income on line 1 of Form IT-40 may include military retirement income and/or survivor's benefits.
 If it does, you (and/or your spouse, if married filing jointly and both qualify) may be eligible to take this deduction.
 For 2022 and later, the deduction is equal to the entire amount of military retirement income and/or survivor's benefits.